B2. Operations

 Explain to students the steps to follow:

-• A student rolls the dice and finds the sum of the two numbers.
-This number becomes the target for that game.
+• One student rolls the dice and finds the sum of the two numbers.
+This number becomes the target for the round.

-• Each student takes turns looking at their cards to determine two numbers that can be added or subtracted to get the target number.
+• Each student takes a turn and tries to find two number cards that can be added or subtracted to get the target number.

-• The student who can "hit the target" shows their two cards to the others and explains how to add or subtract them to get the target number.
-If all team members agree, the student sets aside their two cards and takes two more from the pile in the centre.
-The student who cannot "hit the target" with the cards in the student's hand takes a turn.
+• A student who can "hit the target" shows their two cards to the others and explains how to add or subtract them to get the target number.
+If all team members agree, the student sets the two cards in their discard pile and replaces them with two more from the centre pile.
+If a student cannot "hit the target" with their cards, the turn passes to the next player.

-• When everyone has played, students keep their cards and roll the dice again to determine a new target number.
+• When everyone has had a turn, students keep their cards and the next player rolls the dice to determine a new target number.

 • The game continues until there are no more cards in the centre of the table.